Changing or leaving your course

 Planning your next move

-Take time to think through your options.
-Before making any major decisions, you should:
+Take time to think through your options before making any major decisions.
+You should:

-- Continue attending lectures – and hand in all your assignments on time.
+- Continue attending lectures – hand in all your assignments on time.
 If you decide to stay on the course, you want to be doing as well as possible.

 - Seek advice – from your course tutor, careers adviser, student counsellor, student finance adviser or disability adviser.
 Family and friends may also be helpful as they often know and understand you better.

-- Gather information about the financial (and other) implications of any move – leaving a course can affect future funding entitlements so check with your student finance body (see GOV.UK – Student Finance) and any other relevant funding bodies, for example if you're on an NHS-funded course.
-For information on student finance in other countries of the UK visit the Student Awards Agency Scotland, Student Finance Wales and Student Finance ni websites.
+- Gather information about the financial (and other) implications of any move – leaving a course before completion can affect future funding entitlements so check with your student finance body (see GOV.UK – Student Finance) and any other relevant funding bodies, for example if you're on an NHS-funded course.
+For information on student finance in other countries of the UK visit the Student Awards Agency Scotland, Student Finance Wales and Student Finance NI websites.

 If you're an international student, check with student services about how a change in your course could affect your student visa.